 How Much Is a Window Tint Ticket?

-- How much darker the tint is compared to legal tint levels (for example: 50% darker)
+- How much darker your tint is than legal tint levels, such as 50% darker than the limit

-These tickets fall under minor traffic laws in most states.
-It is sometimes possible to reduce the ticket amount if you remove the tint right away after getting pulled over.
+Window tint tickets fall under minor traffic violations in most states.
+Reducing the ticket amount may be possible if you remove the tint immediately after getting pulled over.

-If you don't, you might be facing costs like:
+If you don't remove the tint, you might face costs like:

-- About $100 for a first illegal window tint ticket
+- About $100 for the first illegal window tint ticket

 - Over $200 for a second tint ticket